 Limeade research makes the case that companies no longer need to choose between these two things.
-Instead, by communicating with care, companies can deliver a communication strategy while also creating a culture built on connection and employee well-being.
+Instead, by communicating with care, companies can deliver a business communication strategy while also creating a culture built on connection and employee well-being.
 The result?
 Lower employee burnout due to more trust and inclusion in the workplace.

+Communication in the workplace is important for many reasons.
+One of which is its impact on employee well-being.
 When employees feel they have received adequate information they’re nearly 3x less likely to feel burned out and nearly 2x as likely to feel engaged in their work.
 Since 70% of professionals believe employers aren’t doing enough to prevent or reduce burnout, the writing is on the wall — HR leaders need to do things differently.

 4x/week minimum well-being program participation

-5x higher utilization of ancillary benefits and resources
+5x higher benefit utilization

 56% of employees reported less stress